SeeedDocument/Seeed-WiKi/docs/CAN-BUS_Shield_V1.2.md

 	#define CAN_666kbps  17
 	#define CAN_1000KBPS 18

-###2.
-Set Receive Mask and Filter
+### 2. Set Receive Mask and Filter

-There are **2** receive mask registers and **5** filter registers on the controller chip that guarantee you get data from the target device.
+There are **2** receive mask registers and **5** filter registers on the controller chip that guarantee you getting data from the target device.
 They are useful especially in a large network  consisting of numerous nodes.

 We provide two functions for you to utilize these mask and filter registers.
 They are: